 I chipped onto the green to about 30 feet below the hole.
 I hit my first putt on line but left it short.
 Rudy was excellent at reading the greens.
 I wasn’t excellent at judging the speed.
 I made my second putt for a bogey.

-The fifth hole is the first and the shortest of the par fives on the course at 490 yards.
+At 490 yards the fifth hole is the first and the shortest of the par fives on the course.
 It plays down hill from the tee box to a wide, at least for Medinah, fairway.
 The trees on the hole are tight along the edges of the fairway.
 There are also more fairway bunkers than the previous holes.
 There is just one on the left side, but there are four on the right side, including one that cuts deep into the right side of the fairway at about 160 yards from the green.
 I hit my drive to the right fairway, just left of the end of the first fairway bunker leaving 265 yards to the hole.

 I laid up with my second shot.
 I hit my five hybrid to the middle of the fairway, 75 yards from the hole.
 I got a little ahead of myself when I started thinking about making a birdie on the hole.
 The fairway necked down as it approached the green.
 There is bunker on each side of the neck.
 The flag was at the back of the green behind the left bunker.
 I knew exactly how to hit a 75 yard shot to the left side of a green.
 Unfortunately, I was so anxious to see the result of my shot that I looked up during my swing and pushed the ball to the right of the right green side bunker.